jukkakansanaho/easy-weather-service/README.md

 # Easy Weather Service

-Target of this project is to build a serverless weather service.
+EasyWeatherService (EWS) is a serverless weather service combining together weather data from various sources.

 ## Use Cases